drcmind/drcmind/README.md

 ![Screen Shot](https://utfs.io/f/1566a449-267a-424a-ba61-91ea950b3853-fznrx9.png)

 DrcMind is an educational platform that focuses on teaching French-speaking developers how to build user-friendly software applications.
 We specialize in various technologies like Angular, Jetpack Compose, Flutter, Firebase, NextJS, and TailwindCss.
-Beside of teaching. we build products and solutions for end users.
+Beside of teaching. we build products and solutions for community & clients.

 ## Contributing